tor-gu/njelections/README.md

 ### NJ municipalities

 New Jersey municipalities have not been stable over the course of
-2004-2021:
+2004-202:

 - Several municipalities have changed names or been assigned new GEOIDs by the US Census.
 - In 2013, Princeton borough and Princeton township merged
+- In 2022, Pine Valley was absorbed by Pine Hill

 The [`njmunicipalities`](https://github.com/tor-gu/njmunicipalities)
-package contains municipality names and GEOIDs across the period 2001-2021.
+package contains municipality names and GEOIDs across the period 2001-2024.
 The `election_by_municipality` table uses the names and GEOIDs from the `njmunicipalities` package for the year of the election, with the [exception of the Princetons](#princeton-and-the-2012-election) for the 2012 election.
 See [Accounting for changing municipal